 In terms of the material it covers, Visual Latin Latin 1 (Lessons 1-30) and Latin 2 (Lessons 31-60) are each good for one high school foreign language credit (2 credits total).
 By itself, however, it will not provide a full 150 hours of work.
 Some parents are less concerned about this, but others may want to provide extra supporting materials for upper level high school students.
 For those who do, we recommend supplementing Latin 1 with Lingua Latina per se Illustrata.
 (The older version of LL without color is the same text and perfectly acceptable.)
 We have created a free Visual Latin/Lingua Latina Teaching Guide that you can use to match them together over a two-year period.
 [Note that Lingua Latina is a unique Latin only, college-level book.
 Visual Latin has been modeled on this book, and in terms of content, teaches exactly the same things.]

-If I buy the downloads, do I have to download all the files at one time?
+If I buy the digital, do I have to download all the files at one time?

 No. The download links stay in your account and you can access them anytime.